French Community: Background

-The constitution of the Fifth Republic, which created the French Community, was a consequence of the war in Algeria.
+The constitution of the Fifth Republic, which created the French Community, was a consequence of the Algerian War.
 Under the 1946 French Union there was said to be no French colonies, but metropolitan France, the overseas departments, and the overseas territories would instead constitute a single French Union, or just one France.
 In reality, the colonies had little power, with all power remaining centralized in the French Parliament.

 On 31 January 1956, an enabling law changed the system, abandoning assimilation in favor of autonomy, to allow territories to develop their own local government and eventually gain their independence.
 This was an attempt to quell the concerns over Algerian independence.
 However, this did not stop the demands for independence.
-The 1 million French colonists in Algeria were determined to resist any possible Algerian independence, and they made massive demonstrations in Algiers on 13 May 1958.
+The one million French colonists in Algeria were determined to resist any possible Algerian independence, and they made massive demonstrations in Algiers on 13 May 1958.
 The trouble, which threatened to become a civil war, provoked a political crisis in France and caused the end of the Fourth Republic.
 General Charles de Gaulle was recalled to power and a new constitution was written.
-Initially De Gaulle seemed to confirm the Algerian settlers' hopes that he would help them, ending a speech to them with the cry "Vive l'Algérie française !", but privately he indicated that he did not have any intention of maintaining control of 9 million Algerians for the benefit of one million settlers.
+Initially De Gaulle seemed to confirm the Algerian settlers' hopes that he would help them, ending a speech to them with the cry "Vive l'Algérie française !", but privately he indicated that he did not have any intention of maintaining control of nine million Algerians for the benefit of one million settlers.
 This attitude was manifest in the new constitution, which provided for the right of the overseas territories to request complete independence.

 On 28 September 1958 a referendum was held throughout the French Union and the new constitution was approved, by universal suffrage, in all of the territories except French Guinea, which voted instead for the option of complete independence.
 Under this new constitution, the French Union was replaced by the French Community and France was now a federation of states with their own self-government.

 The territorial assemblies of the remaining overseas territories were then allowed four months, dating from the promulgation of the constitution, i.e. until 4 February 1959, to select one of the following options in accordance with articles 76 and 91 of the constitution: